nrkn/js1k-2018-roguelike/development.md

 ## Features

-Initially I made a list of features that I wanted - I knew that not all of them would be possible in 1k, and that I'd have to prioritise:
+Initially I made a list of features that I wanted - I knew that not all of them would be possible in 1k, and that I'd have to prioritise.
+The ticks indicate what made it into the final game:

 - ✔️ decent dungeons that look like dungeons
 - ️️️✔️ monsters and combat